knurling-rs/knurling-session-20q4/src/sessions/methods.md

 }
 ```

 ✅ Modify the `init` method, so the pins it will take can be any numbered pin, but they can also be in any configuration.
-The method will, when instanciating the `LEDColor` struct, configure the pins into a push-pull output, with high level.
+The method will, when instantiating the `LEDColor` struct, configure the pins into a push-pull output, with high level.

 Note the assocated type `<Mode>`.
 It needs to be declared right after the function name, so that it can be used in the type declaration of the arguments. `<Mode>` is a place holder for the unknown pin configuration.